-Egypt is the new Chair of the COMESA Heads of State and Authority after taking over from Madagascar that has been steering the organization since 2016.
+Egypt is the new Chair of COMESA after taking over from Madagascar, which has been steering the organization since 2016.
 President Fattah El Sisi took over from President Andry Rajoelina of Madagascar during the 21st Summit of the COMESA Authority of Heads of State and Governments on 23rd November in Cairo, Egypt.

-The 2021 Summit was conducted physically in Cairo and virtually.
-Anchored on the theme “Building Resilience Through Strategic Digital Economic Integration” the Summit comes three years since the last was hosted by the COMESA Secretariat in Lusaka, Zambia, on 18 – 19 July 2018.
+The 2021 Summit themed “Building Resilience Through Strategic Digital Economic Integration” comes three years since the last was hosted by the COMESA Secretariat in Lusaka, Zambia, on 18 – 19 July 2018.
 Egypt last hosted the COMESA Summit 2 decades ago, in 2001.

 The leaders called for adoption of digital technologies, harmonization and adoption of policies that promote the creation of such systems in various sectors.
-They further, stressed the need to develop green economies in the region in order to cushion the impact of climate change.
-They commended the COMESA Secretariat for implementing innovation systems such as the digital online platform that is expected to facilitate trade amid the COVID-19 pandemic.
+They further, stressed the need to develop green economies in the region to cushion the impact of climate change.
+They commended the COMESA Secretariat for implementing innovative systems such as the digital online platform to facilitate trade amid the COVID-19 pandemic.